-One of our most popular posts is about bringing awareness to vegan junk food whilst providing some practical alternatives.
+One of our most popular posts is about bringing awareness of vegan junk food while providing some practical alternatives.

 We wrote the post because we found that there is a huge misconception that being vegan means you’re automatically healthy.
 This couldn’t be further from the truth.

 We became vegan to help save animals lives.
 At the same time, we also want to preserve our own health as much as possible.